-Walgreens EDI Compliance
+Walgreens EDI Compliance and Certification

 Walgreens is a popular drug store chain that has around 8,200 stores throughout North America, Puerto Rico and the Virgin Islands.
 In 2015, Walgreens was ranked 35th on the Fortune 500 list and is also the biggest drug retail store in the U.S. In 2014, the company had approximately 260,000 employees and a revenue of $76.3 billion.
 Walgreens stores carry a wide assortment of drug store products and have a pharmacy that it provides for its customers.